westpa/westpa/src/westpa/analysis/README.md

-The `@Trajectory` decorator transforms a function for retrieving the trajectory of single walker into a callable that can be used to retrieve trajectories of both walker and trace objects.
+The `@Trajectory` decorator transforms a function for retrieving the trajectory of single walker into a callable that can be used to retrieve both walker and trace trajectories.
 The following code, which uses the [MDTraj](https://www.mdtraj.org/1.9.5/index.html) library, demonstrates its
 use: